 The amount of funding allocated to Welsh Government Departments for 2014-15 is £14.9bn.Learn more »

 - Statistics & Research

 Education Maintenance Allowance

-- If there are other young people in your household who are under 16 and are eligible for Child Benefit and your household income is less than £23,077
+- if there are other young people in your household who are under 16 and are eligible for Child Benefit and your household income is less than £23,077

-- If there are other young people in your household who are aged 16-20, in full time education and are eligible for Child Benefit and your household income is less than £23,077 then you could receive £30 weekly
+- if there are other young people in your household who are aged 16-20, in full time education and are eligible for Child Benefit and your household income is less than £23,077.